grscheller/fpinScala3Stdlib/README.md

 ### Purpose

-Unlike the book exercises, the purpose is not to recreate an entire FP infrastructure from scratch.
-The purpose is to leverage the Scala Standard libraries and selected external libraries to give *efficient* examples of functional programming.
-By *functional* I do not necessarily mean *pure*; I am willing to push *imperative* code to innermost or outermost scopes.
+Unlike the book exercises, the purpose is not to create an entire FP infrastructure from scratch.
+Instead it is to leverage the Scala Standard libraries, and selected external libraries, to give *efficient* examples of functional programming.
+By *functional* I do not necessarily mean *pure*.
+Functional interfaces are fine.
+I am willing to push *imperative* code to innermost scopes in threadsafe ways.

 ### Development log:

+#### 2023-07-23:

+Implemented gettingstarted.higherOrder object.
+Also added an iteration methods.
+Test out on Scala console.

 #### 2023-07-22: